Totoual/oef-sdk-python/docs/source/user/introduction.rst

 **To access Fetch world**, AEAs (or just agents from now on) need to connect to a Fetch node that deploys the OEF.

-The OEF-core is the part of the OEF that manages primitive operations: agents connections, registrations, search, and queries.
+The OEF-core is the part of the OEF that manages primitive operations: agent connections, registrations, search, and queries.
 It implements the core concepts and protocols needed to allow agents to live, interact and advance in the Fetch world.
 It is also the interface to the ledger.